pimverschuuren/Deduplication/README.md

 - Scipy (1.1.0)
 - Scikit-learn (0.21.2)
 - Keras (2.2.4)

-Next to the package the version is given on which the script is tested.
 When installed one can run the scripts simply with the commands:

     python 5FoldCrossValidation.py